 - 1. Follow the procedure in Before working inside your computer.

 - 2. Remove the SIM card.

 - 3. Remove the base cover.

-The following images indicate the location of the fan and provide a visual representation of the removal procedure.
+The following images indicate the location of the M.2 2280 SSD in slot 2 (SSD2) and provide a visual representation of the removal procedure.